 Weston is a USCG Certified Master Captain, a superb guide with an exemplary reputation, and has a lot of experience on the water we'll fish during Musky Madness.
 I suspect he'll get his fishermen into some small, out of the way places and some unsuspecting muskies.

-You can learn more about Weston on his website, Fontinalis Fly Fishing.
+You can find Weston on Instagram at Fontinalis Flyfishing.
 Lisa and I are very happy to have him on our team this year!